JayKayDevOps/StudioGhiblisMovieMaker/README.md

     Use Agile methodologies in the project at all times.

 # Meetings
-Stand-ups will occur Every <<day/time>> during class and <<day/time>> using an Automated bot.
+Stand-ups will occur Every Tuesday during class and Mondays / Thursdays at 7:30pm using Teams.
 Two per week.
-The order in which people give their updates will be << >>.
+The order in which people give their updates will be rotated.
 Updates will be in the form: What I've done, Impediments, What I plan to do.
-Sprint planning will occur at <<date/time>> every week.
+Sprint planning will occur at Monday at 7:30pm every two weeks.
-Please add and update items within <<issue management tool>> prior to the sprint planning session.
+Please add and update items within Jira prior to the sprint planning session.
-Sprint retro will be at the end of our sprint on <<Date/Time>> (timebox retro for 15 minutes, to be organised by the scrum master).
+Sprint retro will be at the end of our sprint on Mondays (timebox retro for 15 minutes, to be organised by the scrum master).
 Points raised in the sprint retro will be noted and posted on the Slack channel by the Scrum Master.
 The Scrum Master is rotated per team member every week.
 Backlog refinement will happen on <<date/time>> during our sprint.
 Task estimation will be done using << >>.